-Undesirable results for reduction of groundwater in storage are defined numerically as groundwater extraction volumes that exceed the reduction in groundwater storage minimum thresholds in one or multiple principal aquifersgroundwater extraction volumes that exceed extraction volumes in simulations that avoid undesirable results for applicable sustainability indicators.
+Undesirable results for reduction of groundwater in storage are defined numerically as groundwater extraction volumes that exceed extraction volumes in simulations that avoid undesirable results for applicable sustainability indicators.
 An undesirable result occurs when this exceedance occurs in one or multiple principal aquifers.